dank/tarkov/README.md

 # Tarkov
 An unofficial client library for the [Escape from Tarkov](https://escapefromtarkov.com) (EFT) API.

+This library is currently in alpha.
+Everything may change significantly in future releases.

 ## Features
 - [x] Authentication
 - [x] Flea market